edgio-docs/edgio-docs/guides/xdn_config.md

 ## includeNodeModules

-If `true`, the packages listed in the `dependencies` property of `package.json` will be included in the build that is deployed to the Moovweb XDN.
+If `true`, the packages listed in the `dependencies` property of `package.json` will be included in the build that is deployed to {{ PRODUCT_NAME }}.

 ## includeFiles

-Allows you to include additional resources in the bundle that is deployed to the Moovweb XDN's serverless JS workers.
+Allows you to include additional resources in the bundle that is deployed to {{ PRODUCT_NAME }}'s serverless JS workers.
 Keys are [globs](https://www.npmjs.com/package/glob), value can be a boolean or string.
 This is typically used to ensure that resources that need to be dynamically required at runtime such as build manifests for server-side rendering or other config files are present in the cloud.

 ** Examples **